bkryza/decorest/README.rst

         def list_subbreeds(self, breed_name):
             """List all sub-breeds"""

+which will be replaced by the arguments from the method definition.
-This decorator applies only to methods.
+These decorators apply only to methods.

 @query
 ~~~~~~

 Adds a query key-value pair to the request.
 URL encoding will be applied to
-the value using `urlencode`, e.g.:
+the value using :py:`urlencode`, e.g.:

 .. code-block:: python